Ice racing

-Ice racing is a form of racing that uses cars, motorcycles, snowmobiles, all-terrain vehicles, or other motorized vehicles.
+Ice racing is a form of racing that uses cars, motorcycles, snowmobiles, ATVs, or other motorized vehicles.
 Ice racing takes place on frozen lakes or rivers, or on groomed frozen lots.
 As cold weather is a requirement for natural ice, it is usually found at higher latitudes in Canada, the northern United States, and in northern Europe, although limited indoor events are held in warmer climates, typically on ice hockey rinks (motorcycles and ATVs only).
 Tracks in North America vary from 1/4 mile to several mile-long (~400 m to several kilometer-long) circuits.

 Track

 Tracks used for ice racing include ovals and road courses.
 Some tracks are dirt track racing tracks with the snow plowed off them.
 When there is no natural snow, an icy surface may be created by spraying the dirt surface with water when the temperature is below freezing.
 Artificial ice tracks (usually speed skating ovals) are used where it is not possible to construct natural ice tracks.
 Some tracks are made by plowing the snow off an area of a frozen lake.
 Spectators frequently park their cars around the outside of the track on a frozen lake.

 In the UK, ice meetings have been staged at ice rinks.
 The longest running event, at Telford, features riders using conventional machines with spiked tires.
 In the late 1960s ice racing was staged at a number of rinks in Scotland and the machines used were rally-based machines with all season tires.